The Meaning of Tree Tattoos

 There is meaning in a barren or leafless tree, just as there is meaning in a tree with leaves, flowers, or roots.

-Roots are symbolic signs of a connection to the past, and they also represent the deep, complicated, and invisible ways the tree supports itself and finds nourishment.
+Roots: Symbolic signs of a connection to the past, roots can also represent the deep, complicated, and invisible ways the tree supports itself and finds nourishment.
 Roots can indicate that the tattooed person is connected to their past, their ancestors, or their family.
 Roots can also show that the person with the tattoo feels well-grounded and strong.

-Bare branches are like the unadorned arms of the tree, the parts that reach out and upward toward the unknown.
+Bare branches: Like the unadorned arms of the tree, bare branches reach out and upward toward the unknown.
 On a family tree, the branches represent individuals.
 There's something rather vulnerable and eerie about bare branches, which invoke the cold and darkness of winter.
 To extend an olive branch represents an attempt at repairing a broken relationship and a desire for peace.